Blockade (video game): Reception

 In November 1977, Play Meter ranked the top highest ranking arcade games from the past 12 months.
 Blockade was Gremlin's highest ranked game, tying for 10th place along with Indy 4 by Atari.

-From contemporary reviews, Ray Pasziewicz, a Baltimore coin machine operator, said he specifically praised Blockade at the MOA show, noting the games competitiveness and that "I stood there and played it for a long time and I was excited over it."
-In a report in Play Meter magazine, Ralph C. Lally II said Blockade was "probably the most played game at the show," and that the game was an "excellent example of a good game based on a rather simple concept" declaring the game great and "could just well turn out to be the Tank everybody was hoping for this year."
+From contemporary reviews, Ray Pasziewicz, a Baltimore coin-machine operator, said he specifically praised Blockade at the MOA show, noting the games competitiveness and that "I stood there and played it for a long time and I was excited over it."
+In a report in Play Meter magazine, Ralph C. Lally II said that Blockade was "probably the most played game at the show" and that the game was an "excellent example of a good game based on a rather simple concept", declaring the game great and that it "could just well turn out to be the Tank everybody was hoping for this year".

-From retrospective reviews, in his book The Video Games Guide, Matt Fox gave the game a four out of five star rating, stating he could forgive the game for its visual simplicity due to its vintage and that the game had a "timeless quality", declaring it "simple, competitive, addictive fun."
+From retrospective reviews, in his book The Video Games Guide, Matt Fox gave the game a four out of five-star rating, stating he could forgive the game for its visual simplicity due to its vintage and that the game had a "timeless quality", declaring it "simple, competitive, addictive fun".

 Legacy

 After witnessing a mother and daughter play Blockade and constantly hit each other and laugh at them exploding, Lane Hauck developed the arcade game Fortress.
 By 1977, Gremlin had no major hit arcade games following Blockade which led to the company being purchased by Sega on September 29, 1978.

-Blockade is the progenitor of the snake video game genre which features hundreds of games, including multiple arcade clones of Blockcade, the Atari Video Computer System's Surround (1977), the 1982 single-player home computer game Snake Byte, and Snake (1998) for Nokia's mobile phones.
+Blockade is the progenitor of the snake video game genre which features hundreds of games, including multiple arcade clones of Blockade, the Atari Video Computer System's Surround (1977), the 1982 single-player home computer game Snake Byte, and Snake (1998) for Nokia's mobile phones.

 Dennis Koble, the developer of Atari's Dominos, said his game was not derivative from Blockade.
 He said in a 2020 interview that prior to Gremlin's release, he had seen similar games on ARPANET and CompuServe.